Tmux is your good friend#

 The plugin tmux-resurrect is used to realise restoring the tmux environment.
 The keys for saving and

-restore the environment is Ctrl b s/r.
+restoring the environment are Ctrl b s/r.

 How to start a new panel with the current path?#